Skip to main content

 An employer will no longer have to declare gross wages or PAYG withholding information in their BAS.
 The amounts relating to the employer’s month/quarter will be pre-filled when using the Business or Tax Agent’s Portal.

-It is understood that under STP an employer will no longer have to provide an employee with a PAYG payment summary.
-The employee will be able to review their gross payments and tax withheld via the myGov website.
-Other areas of the payment summary, namely Reportable Employer Superannuation Contributions and Reportable Fringe Benefits will be pre-filled.
+It is understood that under STP, an employer will no longer have to provide an employee with a PAYG payment summary.
+Employees can review their gross and tax-withheld payments via the myGov website.
+Other areas of the payment summary, namely Reportable Employer Superannuation Contributions and Reportable Fringe Benefits, will be pre-filled.
 It is the intention of the STP regime (as stated in the Bill’s explanatory memorandum) that the employer will still report an annual statement with these figures as part of year-end reporting.

 New employees will have the option to complete TFN declarations and Super Choice declarations online.
 This information will then be provided to the employer via STP software.